pkarsy/rcCalibrator/README.md

 the RC oscillator is sometimes not very well calibrated.
 At least for atmega328p the frequency can deviate up to 10% from the 8Mhz (usually 0-3% and to be fair, most of the time, very close to 0%).
-This is a problem for UART communications, which tolerate up to ~2-3% error.
+This is a problem for Serial communications, which tolerate up to ~2-3% error.
 The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the error to less than 1%.